home-assistant/home-assistant.io/source/_posts/2023-01-26-year-of-the-voice-chapter-1.markdown

 [Read the Assist via Siri and Apple Shortcuts documentation.](/docs/assist/apple/)

-_The Assist shortcut will be available in the Mac and iOS beta channel soon and will be part of the next release for iOS and Mac._
+_The Assist shortcut will be available in the Mac and iOS beta channel today and will be part of the next release for iOS and Mac._

 <lite-youtube videoid="sQ7X7jz1SrA" videotitle="Assist on Apple HomePod"></lite-youtube>